pbonte/WSP-TheWebConf2022Tutorial/exercises/part1/README.md

 The tutorial runs 4 containers:

-- Jasper - an RSP Engine that will run out continous queries
+- Jasper (ports: `8181-8200`)- an RSP Engine that will run out continous queries
-- ColorStream - a streamer of color instances in RDF
+- ColorStream (ports: `5555` and `8080`) - a streamer of color instances in RDF
-- StreamHub - A Stream Publishing Service
+- StreamHub (port: `9292`) - A Stream Publishing Service
-- MyNotebook - A Jupyter Notebook interface to interact with out rdf streams/rsp engines
+- MyNotebook (port: `8888`) - A Jupyter Notebook interface to interact with out rdf streams/rsp engines

 ## Getting ready for the tutorial

 Clone this repository

 From inside the project folder run

 ```docker-compose pull```